 Climbing up La Spezia Stairways

-It might seem an exaggeration to equate La Spezia in Paris, but even if on a smaller scale, some of the streets, buildings and stairs that were built in the nineteenth century in the center of the city resemble the contemporary urban style of Paris is the Art Nuveau, the “Liberty” style in Italy.
+It might seem an exaggeration to equate La Spezia to Paris, but even if on a smaller scale, some of the streets, buildings, and stairs that were built in the nineteenth century in the center of the city resemble the contemporary urban style of Paris is the Art Nouveau, the “Liberty" style in Italy.

-Like many other cities of Liguria, La Spezia is built on at least two levels : the Sea level and that of the High Town , on the hills that surround it.
+Like many other cities of Liguria, La Spezia is built on at least two llevels: the Sea level and that of the Uptown , on the hills that surround it.
 The town of La Spezia in its origins mainly developed at sea level along the Via del Prione Directive.
-The Castle of Saint George was up and separated from the city, although its walls linked him to small town.
+The Castle of Saint Georgio was up and separated from the city, although its walls linked him to the small town.
 Not much more was included in the original core: so it was until the mid-nineteenth century.

 With the development of the naval base and the strength of the Navy , Spezia has grown more for the population and size, one extraordinary development that is unmatched by other Italian cities of the time and which is expressed in particular with new architectures and urban model that took in Paris one of his aesthetic models.